apexpl/db/docs/sql/getIdRow.md

 `$id_number` | Yes | string | The unique id# of the record to retrieve.
 Must by the `id` column of the database table.

-**Return Values:** An object fully instantiated and injected if the `$map_class` argument was passed, otherwise an associative array of the first row found.
+**Return Values:** An associative array of the first row found.
 Returns null if no record was found.

 #### Example